Obligate carrier: Autosomal Recessive

 In an autosomal recessive disease, if an individual is heterozygous for the mutant allele, they are a carrier because the disease is recessive.
 If homozygous, they have the disease.
 All offspring of an affected individual are either heterozygous or homozygous for the mutated allele.
 Consequently, all unaffected (heterozygous) offspring of an affected individual are obligate carriers of the disease because they will necessarily carry the mutated allele.

 Detection

 Due to the predictable patterns of heritable disorders, techniques can be used to detect past, present, and future disease prevalence in individuals among a family.
 Specifically, pedigrees and laboratory methods are used to search for and predict obligate carriers for a specific disease such as hemophilia.
-After analysis of family history, one way to be completely sure that an individual is an obligate carrier is through genetic tests, such as mutational analysis.
+After analysis of family history, one way to be completely sure that an individual is a carrier is through genetic tests, such as mutational analysis.
 This allows professionals to see if the specific mutation exists in the chromosome of the individual.
 In potential hemophiliacs, factor assays are used to measure the amount of blood clotting in an individual.
 However, some carriers might have completely normal clotting levels and so this method is not always useful.
 Genetic counselling informs patients that may have a family history of a certain disease about their risk of disease and potential risk in their children.